Eliot:...and I will tell you what you are.

-- The katana Kaga-To from Neverwinter Nights bears the inscription "Tell me how you fight, and I will tell you what you are" (which coincidentally is the full title of this page, intentional or not)
+- The katana Kaga-To from Neverwinter Nights references this idea with the inscription "Tell me how you fight, and I will tell you what you are".

 - In Avatar: The Last Airbender and The Legend of Korra, as part of the Shown Their Work, everyone is this, as each of the four bending arts is based on a martial arts style with a specific philosophy.
 Airbenders are pacifists, flowing with opponents' moves and with an emphasis on dodging, and lacking any killing blowsnote .
 Waterbenders also have a lot of flowing movements and turn their opponents' strength against them.
 Firebending is extremely aggressive, and Earthbending requires solid footing and as much forcefulness as the rock it commands.
 You can also see noticeable variations of the same style in different users:

 - A good example is Zuko, who begins Last Airbender using an extremely fierce but stiff and unrefined style, reflecting his anger and frustration, but grows softer and more controlled as he matures and starts to deal with his problems in a more constructive manner.